Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data

 By introducing the M-estimator in \eqref{eq:trc}, we obtain the unconstrained M-estimator-based robust tensor ring completion optimization problem

-where $F_\Omega(\mathcal{X})=\sum_{i_1\ldots i_N}\mathcal{P}_{i_1\ldots i_N}f(\mathcal{X}_{i_1\ldots i_N})$.
+{where $\mathcal{E}_{i_1\ldots i_N}=\mathcal{X}_{i_1\ldots i_N}-\mathcal{M}_{i_1\ldots i_N}$.}

-In our work, we use three functions for M-estimators: Huber function, Welsch (correntropy) function \cite{dennis1978techniques,liu2007correntropy} and Cauchy function shown in Fig. \ref{fig:estimator}.
-The Welsch and Cauchy functions yield a type of redescending M-estimators, which also satisfy that $\lim _{t \rightarrow+\infty}f^{\prime}(t)=0$.
+In our work, we use three functions for M-estimators: Huber function, Welsch function \cite{dennis1978techniques} and Cauchy function shown in Fig. \ref{fig:estimator}.
+The Welsch and Cauchy functions yield a type of redescending M-estimators, which also satisfy that $\lim _{x \rightarrow+\infty}f^{\prime}(x)=0$.
 In \cite{yang2015robust}, a redescending M-estimator is introduced for low-Tucker-rank tensor completion, solved using a block coordinate descent method.
 However, the Tucker-rank-based method is not applicable to tensor ring-based methods due to the difference in the rank model.
-Also, its performance is limited by the low convergence speed of gradient-based method.
+Also, its performance is limited by the low convergence speed of {the} gradient-based method.
 In the next section, we will develop a more general and efficient solution using a half-quadratic method for the tensor ring model.

-The global completion can identify most of the reliable entries, i.e., the clean unperturbed entries, among the observed entries.
+The global completion can identify most of the reliable observed entries, i.e., the clean unperturbed observed entries {and the observed entries with small perturbation}.
 However, the global completion performance may still be limited due to insufficient reliable information for completion or disturbance by a small number of unrecognized noisy entries.
 On the other hand, patch-based methods can yield better completion performance than global ones by performing completion on similar patches \cite{zhang2019nonlocal,ding2021tensor}.
 To further improve the completion performance, we propose a new refinement process on local patches which incorporates both global and local information.
 In the following parts, we will introduce our proposed local-based method.